October 3, 2021 —

 No Starch Press Foundation Application Process

 April 7, 2021 — The No Starch Press Foundation (NSPF) today announced the opening of its 2021 Grant Cycle, and will accept applications from now until 11:59 p.m.
 PST on Monday, Sept.
 6, 2021.
-NSPF will award up to $100,000 USD in grants of up to $10,000 each to projects that are designed to grow the worldwide hacker community, and support STE(A)M education initiatives.
+NSPF will award up to $100,000 USD in grants of a minimum of USD $10,000 each to projects that are designed to grow the worldwide hacker community, and support STE(A)M education initiatives.

 “Hackers globally and of all types, both old and new school, play an increasingly important role in driving innovation, improving computer security, teaching our young people, and growing our collective knowledge,” says NSPF Founder and Chair of the Board, Bill Pollock.
 “The Foundation was formed to further this mission through our grant program, which is designed to directly support the global hacking community.”